Home

 Weeding techniques:

-1. best on areas away from the vegetable plant
+• Hoeing is best in areas away from the vegetable plant.
+Keep tools blades sharp.

 Fertilizing and Amending: